 Periodic maintenance fees on any issued patent are due to be paid to the USPTO and other patent agencies in several stages over the lifetime of the patent.
 The USPTO and various non-U.S. governmental patent agencies require compliance with a number of procedural, documentary, fee payment, and other similar provisions during the patent application process.
 Although an inadvertent lapse can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
-Noncompliance events that could result in abandonment or lapse of a patent or patent application include failure to respond to official actions within prescribed time limits, non-payment of fees, and failure to properly legalize and submit formal documents.
+Noncompliance events that could result in abandonment or lapse of a patent or patent application swithin prescribed time limits, non-payment of fees, and failure to properly legalize and submit formal documents.
 In any such event, our competitors might be able to enter the market, which would have a material adverse effect on our business.

-$The \ terms \ of \ our \ patents \ may \ not \ be \ sufficient \ to \ effectively \ protect \ our \ product \ candidates \ and \ business.$
+The terms of our patents may not be sufficient to effectively protect our product candidates and business.